-- Analysis of past safety data and projects to identify trends and assess improvements, particularly past TIP projects that utilized HSIP funding in coordination with the development of 2025 CMMPO Regional Safety Report - 1st Quarter, FFY 2025 - Project Management activities for the SS4A Action Plan and Demonstration Project 1st to 4th Quarter, FFY 2025 - Identification of opportunities for Demonstration Projects or the celebration of other educational events to promote safety for pedestrians through emerging technologies and practices and in coordination with the development of the 2025 CMMPO Regional Safety Report

-As needed - 4.
-Updated annual Performance Measure Number 1: Safety (PM1) and analyzed current safety data and trends as part of the LRTP and TIP implementation in coordination with the development of the 2025 CMMPO Regional Safety Report 3rd Quarter, FFY 2025 - Conducted/Participated in Roadway Safety Audits for current and future TIP projects with high crash locations in coordination with the development of the 2025 CMMPO Regional Safety Report - As needed - Conducted/Participated in Walk and Bike Audits and identify future TIP projects and/or microprojects in coordination with the development of the 2025 CMMPO Regional Safety Report - As needed - Coordinated and participated in the implementation of the Massachusetts Strategic Highway Safety Plan in coordination with the development of the 2025 CMMPO Regional Safety Report - Ongoing - Identified safety-related projects or projects with safety components, with special attention to high priority crash locations and work with the communities or MassDOT to develop TIP projects Ongoing - 9.
-Continued participation in the Executive-level Traffic Records Coordinating Committee (ETRCC) in the implementation of the Strategic Plan for Traffic Records Improvement Ongoing - Updated the CMMPO Safety Database in coordination with the development of the 2025 CMMPO Regional Safety Report 1st and 2nd Quarter, FFY 2025 - Analyzed safety data and identified opportunities for systemic safety improvements in the region in coordination with the development of the 2025 CMMPO Regional Safety Report - 2nd Quarter, FFY 2025 - 12.
-Promoted the Safe Routes to School Program in the region and worked actively with at least one school in the implementation of the program Ongoing - 13.
+- Analysis of past safety data and projects to identify trends and assess improvements, particularly past TIP projects that utilized HSIP funding in coordination with the implementation of the 2025 CMMPO Regional Safety Report and development of the new regional asset management dashboard- 1st Quarter, FFY 2026 - Identification of opportunities for Demonstration Projects or the celebration of other educational events to promote safety for all road users through emerging technologies and practices and in coordination with the implementation of the 2025 CMMPO Regional Safety Report - As needed - Updated annual Performance Measure Number 1: Safety (PM1) and analyzed current safety data and trends as part of the LRTP and TIP implementation in coordination with the implementation of the 2025 CMMPO Regional Safety Report - 3rd Quarter, FFY 2026 - Conducted/Participated in Roadway Safety Audits for current and future TIP projects with high crash locations in coordination with the implementation of the 2025 CMMPO Regional Safety Report - As needed - Conducted/Participated in Walk and Bike Audits and identify future TIP projects and/or microprojects in coordination with the implementation of the 2025 CMMPO Regional Safety Report - As needed - Coordinated and participated in the implementation of the Massachusetts Strategic Highway Safety Plan in coordination with the implementation of the 2025 CMMPO Regional Safety Report - Ongoing - Identified safety-related projects or projects with safety components, with special attention to high priority crash locations and work with the communities or MassDOT to develop TIP projects - Ongoing - 8.
+Continued participation in the Executive-level Traffic Records Coordinating Committee (ETRCC) in the implementation of the Strategic Plan for Traffic Records Improvement Ongoing - Updated the CMMPO Safety Database in coordination with the implementation of the 2025 CMMPO Regional Safety Report - 1st and 2nd Quarter, FFY 2026 - Analyzed safety data and identified opportunities for systemic safety improvements in the region in coordination with the implementation of the 2025 CMMPO Regional Safety Report - 2nd Quarter, FFY 2026 - 11.
+Promoted the Safe Routes to School Program in the region and worked actively with at least one school in the implementation of the program Ongoing - 12.
 Coordinated with communities to continue to build the evacuation and mass shelter capability resource guide Ongoing

-- 14. Coordinated and prepared content relevant to WRTA TAM Plan, and PTASP at WRTA's direction Ongoing - 15.
-Utilized current safety data to aid CMMPO communities in the implementation of priorities identified in 2050 Connections and the 2025 CMMPO Regional Safety Report Ongoing - 16.
-Identified and mapped the top 100 crash locations in the region based on data provided by MassDOT and in coordination with other data collection efforts 3^{rd} Quarter, FFY 2025 - 17.
-Coordinated and managed the Safe Streets for All Grant with City of Worcester Ongoing - 18.
+- 13. Coordinated and prepared content relevant to WRTA TAM Plan, and PTASP at WRTA's direction Ongoing - 14.
+Utilized current safety data to aid CMMPO communities in the implementation of priorities identified in 2050 Connections and the 2025 CMMPO Regional Safety Report Ongoing - 15.
+Identified and mapped the top 100 crash locations in the region based on data provided by MassDOT and in coordination with other data collection efforts $3^{rd}$ Quarter, FFY 2026 - 16.
+Coordinated and managed the Safe Streets for All planning and demonstration project grant Ongoing - 17.
 Analyzed past TIP projects for safety improvements and evaluate them for further quick build improvements to enhance safety Ongoing

-Task Title Transportation Safety Project Development Ref. # 3.3
+Task Title Transportation Safety Project Development Ref. # 3.3 · · · · · · · · · · · · · · · · · · ·

 Funding Program/\$

-FHWA/FTA/PL FTA Secti on 5307
+FHWA/FTA/PL FTA Secti

-, (through WRTA)
+(through WRTA)

 Participants FHWA State FTA WRTA Total

 CMRPC 48,000 12,000 60,000